MIXED USE DEVELOPMENT

-With the conceptualization plan complete, SCA led efforts to implement an integrated public/private investment plan with the City of Orlando.
-The city grew rapidly and fostered responsible development.
-This included construction of housing for the city’s growth, support uses such as retail and commercial, expanded park space, and a new home for the City’s historic tennis center.
-Dr. Phillips’ private investment drove valuable service updates to the road and utilities with a strong sources of tax and fee revenue to recoup the public investment.
-The overall projected investment is estimated to total over $500 million in total private investment.
-The City Council approved the public/private partnership in December 2017.
+The team set out to finalize the design of mixed uses, new roads, and bikeways.
+Public spaces were made possible by the early program elements within those established frameworks.
+With the conceptualization of the plan complete, the effort to set into place an integrated public/private investment plan with the City of Orlando created the opportunity to quickly grow and foster responsible development that met numerous objectives including new housing for the city’s growth, support uses such as retail and commercial, and expand park space that also would include a new home for the City’s historic tennis center.
+The private investment by Dr. Phillips would drive critical service updates to the roads and utilities with strong sources of tax and fee revenue to recoup the public investment.
+The overall project is estimated to total over $500 million in private investment.
+The public/private partnership was approved by City Council in December 2017.

 Work began on the District in 2018.
 Today the Park, Tennis Center, and YMCA are open for business.
 Future residents will have numerous choices for rental and ownership.
 The Publix, food hall, and various retail spaces are in place or coming online.
 The Packing District is one of the largest urbans in-fill developments in the history of the region and will play a vital role in the City’s future.

 About SCA’s role

 The Packing District offers a good model for the role SCA can play with integrated real estate solutions.
 Dr. Phillips relied on SCA’s experience to set in motion the earliest ideas, sought best class professionals in planning and engineering, and coordinated the multi-layered disciples related to market studies, storytelling, economic feasibility, planning, and design.
 SCA led the acquisition of park land and the formation of public/private agreements.
 SCA worked as co-manager of 30 million dollars in infrastructure placement.
 Early marketing efforts secured deals with Publix, Embrey, and Toll Brothers for housing.